WoW Classic Mage Weapons Guide

 Off-Hands for WoW Classic Mages

 Off-hands are not, technically, weapons, but they occupy a weapon slot, so we will be listing them anyway!
-There are quite a few off-hands in the game, but most are not that good.
-The most notable exception is Spirit of Aquementas and Fire Runed Grimoire.
+There are quite a few off-hands in the game, and many sport high amounts of Spell Damage, such as Spirit of Aquementas and Tome of the Ice Lord, which is great for Mages!

 Fist Weapons for WoW Classic Mages